 Arkansas follows the personal injury statute of limitations for asbestos-related lawsuits.
 The statute of limitations puts a deadline on when you can file:

-- In Arkansas, personal injury lawsuits must be filed within three years of the discovery of the problem.
+In Arkansas, personal injury lawsuits must be filed within three years of discovering the problem.

 Arkansas Asbestos Safety Laws